AbhiXverse/Solidity-journey/Day 02/Solidity Notes.md

 - Payment & Transactions
     - Payable functions: Allow contract to receive Eth.
     - Checking payment value: Use **msg.value**, which represent the amount in Wei
-    - Require statement: Ensures conditions are met, E.g
+    - Require statement: Ensures conditions are met,
-        - [require(msg.value > 1e18);  // Requires at least 1 Eth]
+        - e.g:-  [require(msg.value > 1e18);      // Requires at least 1 Eth]
     - Nonce: Counts the number of transaction for an account

 - Oracles & External data: